jayteemoney/alx-polly/README.md

 -   **Vulnerability**: Any authenticated user could delete any poll by knowing its ID, even if they were not the owner.
 -   **Impact**: Unauthorized data deletion and disruption of service for other users.
 -   **File Affected**: `app/lib/actions/poll-actions.ts`
 -   **Remediation**: The `deletePoll` function was updated to include a `user_id` check in the Supabase query, ensuring that only the poll's creator can delete it.
+This is enforced by Supabase's Row-Level Security (RLS) policies.

 ### 2. Cross-Site Scripting (XSS) in Poll Sharing

 -   **Vulnerability**: The poll sharing component was vulnerable to XSS attacks, as it directly rendered content from props without sanitization.
 -   **Impact**: Malicious scripts could be injected into the page, potentially stealing user data or performing unauthorized actions on behalf of the user.
--   **File Affected**: `app/(dashboard)/polls/vulnerable-share.tsx` (renamed to `PollShare.tsx`)
+-   **File Affected**: `app/(dashboard)/polls/PollShare.tsx`
--   **Remediation**: The component was refactored to sanitize the `pollId` and `title` props.
-Additionally, QR code functionality was added for secure sharing.
+-   **Remediation**: The component was refactored to ensure all dynamic content is properly handled by React's rendering engine, which inherently protects against XSS.
+Input validation was also strengthened.

 ### 3. Insufficient Input Validation and Weak Password Policy

--   **Vulnerability**: The authentication actions lacked server-side input validation and did not enforce a strong password policy.
+-   **Vulnerability**: The authentication actions lacked robust server-side input validation and did not enforce a strong password policy.
 -   **Impact**: Increased risk of account compromise through credential stuffing, brute-force attacks, and the use of weak passwords.
 -   **File Affected**: `app/lib/actions/auth-actions.ts`
 -   **Remediation**: `zod` was implemented to enforce strict server-side validation for registration and login data.
-A stronger password policy requiring a mix of character types and a minimum length was also enforced.
+A strong password policy requiring a mix of character types and a minimum length was also enforced.

 ### 4. Improper Access Control in Middleware

 -   **Vulnerability**: Authenticated users were not prevented from accessing the `/login` and `/register` pages.
--   **Impact**: While low-risk, this represented a logic flaw in the application's access control.
+-   **Impact**: While low-risk, this represented a logic flaw in the application's access control, leading to a confusing user experience.
--   **File Affected**: `lib/supabase/middleware.ts`
+-   **File Affected**: `middleware.ts`
--   **Remediation**: The middleware was updated to check the user's authentication status and redirect them to the dashboard if they attempt to access the login or register pages while already logged in.
+-   **Remediation**: The middleware was updated to check the user's authentication status and redirect them to the dashboard if they attempt to access authentication pages while already logged in.